 What is an FHA Loan?

 An FHA loan is a mortgage that is insured by the Federal Housing Administration (FHA).
 This means that if a borrower defaults on their loan, the FHA will pay the lender for the losses incurred.
 This insurance allows lenders to offer FHA loans with more lenient requirements, making it easier for borrowers to qualify for a mortgage.

 FHA Loan Requirements

 One of the most significant advantages of an FHA loan is that it allows borrowers with lower credit scores to qualify for a mortgage.
 However, there is still a minimum credit score requirement of 500.
 Borrowers with a credit score between 500 and 579 must make a down payment of at least 10% of the home’s purchase price.
-Those with a credit score of 580 or higher can qualify for a loan with a down payment of just 3.5%.
+Those with a credit score of 580 or higher can qualify for a loan.

 Another critical factor in qualifying for an FHA loan is your debt-to-income ratio (DTI).
 This is the percentage of your monthly income that goes towards paying off debt.
 The maximum DTI for an FHA loan is 43%, although lenders may have stricter requirements.

 To qualify for an FHA loan, you must have a reliable source of income.
 Lenders will verify your employment and income through pay stubs, W-2s, and tax returns.
 Self-employed borrowers will need to provide additional documentation, such as profit and loss statements and business tax returns.